cn0047/stash/ed/l/js/ecmascript/ecmascript11.md

 // NOT: TypeError: phoneApple is not a function

 // Nullish Coalescing
-let number = theNumber ??
-5
+let str = val ?? 'default string';

 // Private Fields
 class Smartphones {